• Skip to primary navigation

 Rolling the crust for such a large scale pie can be a bit tricky and it takes patience.
 The bottom crust is always the most challenging because it needs to be rolled big enough to fit into the bottom and up the sides of the pan with a little excess to hang over.

-You can use a 10x15 or 9x13-inch pan but refrain from going any bigger than that.
-You'll be ready to pull your hair out if you try rolling the dough out any larger than that.
+You can use a jelly roll pan or 9×13-inch pan but refrain from going any bigger than that.
+You’ll be ready to pull your hair out if you try rolling the dough out any larger than that.

 Step by step photo of how to make brown butter for brown butter pie crust.